 To improve your emotional intelligence, try maintaining a positive attitude every day.
 You can do this by having a great breakfast or lunch, by doing some meditations, or by keeping positive messages and quotes on your work desk.

 5. Always Be Responsible for Your Feelings and Behavior

 This can be a really challenging step but the most helpful as well.
 Remember that your emotions and behavior come from you and not anyone else, meaning you are responsible for them.
 If you get hurt by what a person says or does and you lash out at them, remember that you are responsible for that action.
 He did not make you do what you did because your reaction is your responsibility.

 This is the same as your feelings as it can provide you with valuable information about your experience of the other person and your own, but they are not other people’s responsibility.
 Accepting responsibility for how you feel and behave will positively impact different areas of your life, hence, improving your emotional intelligence.

 Empathy is understanding why someone feels or behaves in a certain way and communicating that understanding to them.
 By practicing empathy, you will be able to improve your emotional intelligence.
 You should start by practicing it with yourself.
 Every time you notice yourself feeling or behaving in a certain way, try to ask why you think you feel like that.
 At first, you might not know why but when you keep on paying attention to your feelings and behavior, you will be able to notice that different answers will come through.

 7. Keep in Mind that Emotional Intelligence is a Lifetime Process

 These are some of the wonderful ways on how you can improve your emotional intelligence.
-These will help you become more self-aware and empathetic of other people as well which can develop good relationships.
-If you are looking for more self-improvement tips, you can check out our other posts here.
+These will help you become more self-aware and empathetic of other people as well, which can develop good relationships.